JNPRAutomate/agentic-ai-workshop/uc2-ifs-desc/README.md

 > 1. Check if every network device physical interface have a description set.
 > 2. Verify if they are matching the following format: `$Local_Router $Local_Interface <-> $Remote_Router $Remote_Interface`.
 > 3. Report those which are either `empty` or `not following the naming convention` and propose a configuration change for it.
-> 4. Ask me for confirmation before commiting the config.
+> 4. Ask me for confirmation before committing the config.

 After this prompt, the agent is waiting for you to answer the question.